How to Install a Tumble Dryer

 How to Install a Vented Tumble Dryer

-Installing a vented tumble dryer is far trickier.
+Installing a vented tumble dryer for the first time is far trickier.
 We recommend consulting a professional and skilled tradesman before drilling any holes into the wall.
-If you’re not confident in installing the vent hole yourself, look to acquire their services for peace of mind that the job will be done correctly.
+Not confident in installing the vent hole yourself?
+Book a professional.
+Their services will give you peace of mind that the job will be done correctly.

 What you’ll need: